Modified Essay Questions (MEQ) Exam

 Exams will continue to run in-person at testing centres across Australia and Aotearoa New Zealand.

-To ensure IT support is available, the September 2026 MEQ will only be delivered in metropolitan centres, apart from WA where it will be offered in some rural locations.
+To ensure IT support is available, the September 2026 MEQ will only be delivered in metropolitan centres.

 Note: Copy and paste will be disabled for the computer-based MEQ.